margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the stories of African Americans in Spain
 * Grateful for all the girls at Camp Nakanawa
 * Grateful for the people in the Courthouse
+* Grateful for the advertisement "Can you see me?"

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.